 For example, mobile app users (like website visitors) don’t want to scroll sideways to see text, images, or interactive touchpoints, nor do they want to struggle reading text on mobile devices.
 An additional consideration for mobile app developers is the touch interface common to mobile devices.

 Acquiring users will depend largely on platform distribution.
-Distribution is typically in the Apple App Store or Google Play Store, with other app stores like Amazon available as well.
+Distribution is typically in the Apple App Store or Google Play Store.
+Also, with other app stores like Amazon.
 For mobile apps, marketers typically focus on acquiring users through Facebook advertising and Google App Campaigns, as they’re highly effective channels for acquiring app installs.

-Alongside Facebook’s ad solutions are Google App Campaigns, which let advertisers create ads where people can download an app directly from an ad.
+Alongside Facebook’s ad solutions are Google App Campaigns.
+They let advertisers create ads where people can download an app directly from an ad.
 App Campaign ads – and all the settings available for Google App Campaigns – are designed expressly to generate app installs, such as for mobile apps.

 You can use other campaign types, like display ads and even text ads, to advertise apps.
 But, the conversion rates for those campaigns are terrible comparable to App Campaigns.
 You’re just way more likely to get people to install an app if they only have to make a couple of clicks.